MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/reference/HcsOpenComputeSystem.md

 `computeSystem`

 Receives a handle to the compute system.
-It is the responsibility of the caller to release the handle using [HcsCloseComputeSystem](./HcsCloseComputeSystem.md) once it is no longer in use
+It is the responsibility of the caller to release the handle using [HcsCloseComputeSystem](./HcsCloseComputeSystem.md) once it is no longer in use.

 ## Return Values